KochieviAna/DeveloperRepo/README.md

 **Bug 1**

 "/Users/macbook/Desktop/DeveloperRepo/IMDB-Info-main/IMDB Info/Presenter/FeaturedCell/FeaturedCell.swift:24:40 Value of type 'GenreList' has no member 'genres'"
-This bug is deisplayed because of pure sintax mistake, instead of:
+This bug is deisplayed because of pure sintax mistake in MovieCollectionView file, instead of:

 GenreManager.fetchGenreList(with: genreListUrl) { genreList in
             self.genreList = genreList.genres